note/xml-lens/README.md

 sbt docs/makeMicrosite
 ```

-After docs has been successfully generated you serve it with:
+After docs has been successfully generated you can serve it with:

 ```
 cd docs/target/site